sparkmeter/sentry2csv/README.md

 **Requires Python 3.7+**

-Dumps sentry issues to CSV for further analysis.
+Dump Sentry issues to CSV for further analysis.

 ## Use